Shamanic Healing Wheels - Part 2

 People – the 7 people: Stone people, Standing people, Winged ones, Finned Ones, the Four-leggeds, the Two-leggeds, and the Creepy Crawlies (many and no-leggeds).

-The song stones remind us of where we come from, where we are going and who we are.
-They are the entrance to God, the Great Spirit, the Oneness.
+The song stones remind us of where we come from, where we're going and who we are.
+They're the entrance to God, the Great Spirit, the Oneness.

 What Does a Medicine Wheel Look Like?